algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 ### Other solutions

 The plan of our maze was originally much bigger and would take most of the screen size.
-However, we expected to experiment graphics issues in case we have to reduce the scren size, and we also needed to include the score.
+However, we expected to experiment graphics issues in case we have to reduce the screen resolution, and we also needed to include the score.

+Here are some concepts of maze that were considered during the project's development:

+CONCEPTS

 ### Out of scope
 First of all, we have decided to exclude the bonus fruits in our game due to time constraints.
 We believed that it was the less important feature to implement, and we would have replaced them with other kinds of food (Soda, etc...) if we had time.